FMaz008/VineHelper/README.md

 # VineHelper

-Browser Extension to help identify import fees on items from Vine Canada.
+Browser Extension to improve the experience of Amazon Vine members.

 ## Official Releases: